ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 # What this document is not

-This document does not represent the policy, procedures, rules, or opinion of the HSDNC, the City of Los Angeles, or any other organization.
+This document does not represent the policy, procedures, rules, or opinion of the HSDNC, DONE, the City of Los Angeles, or any other organization.

 This document is not legal advice.
 I am not a lawyer.
 I am not your lawyer.
 If you need a lawyer I believe I am required to advise you find